wilsonliaows/docs/connectors/jira.md

 Hence, if the Workato recipe wants to perform any 'Close issue' actions, the linked Jira account must also be assigned the role 'QA' for the action to be authorized.

 ##### 2. Application access
-Application access settings let you control which people have access to which products.
+Application access settings let you control which person has access to which product(s).
 If your site only has one product (i.e. if you have a Confluence-only or Jira-only instance, for example) – users are automatically granted access to that product when they sign up.

 ![Application permission schemes](/assets/images/jira-docs/application-permission-schemes.png)